oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 ### ##subsubsec Addressing Functions

-The grammar for addressing and invoking functions is defined by a number syntax grammar rules in [OData-ABNF](#ODataABNF), in particular:
+The grammar for addressing and invoking functions is defined by a number of syntax grammar rules in [OData-ABNF](#ODataABNF), in particular:
 - The function import call syntax rules `complexFunctionImportCall`, `complexColFunctionImportCall`,